MSc Nutrition, Physical Activity and Public HealthFind a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

 All units are compulsory and there are no formal examinations.
 Work is assessed through written assignments, presentations, written reports or research proposals.
-During the final term, you will complete an original research investigation and dissertation (10,000-15,000 words) on an approved public health-based topic, which will incorporate nutrition or physical activity or a combination of the two.
+During the final term, you will complete an original research investigation and dissertation (8,000-10,000 words) in the form of an academic paper for a scientific journal on an approved public health-based topic, which will incorporate nutrition or physical activity or a combination of the two.

 Part-time students will be given guidance about which units to complete in each year of study.

-Visit our programme catalogue for full details of the structure and unit content for our Postgraduate Diploma in Nutrition, Physical Activity and Public Health or our MSc in Nutrition, Physical Activity and Public Health.
+Visit our programme catalogue for full details of the structure and unit content our MSc in Nutrition, Physical Activity and Public Health.

-An upper second-class honours degree in a relevant field (or equivalent qualification), although other academic backgrounds and relevant professional experience will be considered.
+An upper second-class honours degree in a relevant field (eg nutrition, sports science, biology, psychology, food science, kinesiology, dietetics, medicine, nursing, policy) or equivalent international qualification.
+Other academic backgrounds and relevant professional experience will also be considered.

 See international equivalent qualifications on the International Office website.